We Need To Talk

 "You said there is more to soul magic than cursing people and enslaving the dead," Zorian said.
 "And I really do need answers that only soul magic can provide."

 "Though I'm flattered you are willing to set aside your prejudices, the truth is you would never be good enough for what you want to do with it," Kael said.
-"Although most soul magic can be performed by normal wizards like you, the really sophisticated spells require a certain amount of soul perception – a skill that can only be gained by drinking a special potion made from a properly harvested dirge moth chrysalis."
+"Although most soul magic can be performed by normal mages like you, the really sophisticated spells require a certain amount of soul perception – a skill that can only be gained by drinking a special potion made from a properly harvested dirge moth chrysalis."

 "And is the potion rare?"

 "Dirge moths spend most of their lives in the ground," Kael said.
-"For 23 years they live their lives as a larvae before emerging from the soil en masse as swarms of poisonous dirge moths.
+"For 23 years they live their lives as larvae before emerging from the soil en masse as swarms of poisonous dirge moths.
 The moths live for exactly one day before laying their eggs and dying.
 In case you're curious, the last emergence of the moth swarms was less than a decade ago."

 "There will be no dirge moth chrysalises for at least another decade," realized Zorian.